 As is the case with natural teeth, brushing your dentures and gums

 once a day helps remove food particles and plaque, which will maintain good oral health.
-Doing so also keeps denture stains and bad breath odors at bay.
+Doing so also keeps denture stains and bad breath odors from happening.

 Although dentures serve to replace the functions of natural teeth, there are some key differences to be aware of when caring for your removable pearly whites to keep them bright and long lasting.